- Yes

 Again, if the air temperature drops below the dew point and is caused by a large pressure distribution when traveling through humid air, then the vapor clouds form.

-Not all visibility of vapor cloud effects are the same.
+Not all visibility of vapor cloud effects is the same.
 You will see thick vapor clouds when flying closer to clouds or the sea.
 You will not see the vapor clouds when flying at high altitudes or through the air with low humidity; however, you will see them in a rainstorm with lower IAS.
-All maps must have their categories of different atmospheric conditions implemented, and there would be more blocks of code lines to implement.
+All maps must have their categories of different atmospheric conditions implemented, and there would be more lines of code to implement.

-Alternatively, a more simple condition trigger could be implemented with just IAS and AoA values, and no humidity, temperature, and pressure values will be tracked.
+Alternatively, a simpler condition trigger could be implemented with just IAS and AoA values, and no humidity, temperature, and pressure values will be tracked.
 I believe Ace Combat 7 and Project Wingman modeled this way.

 The shape and size of vapor clouds are dependent on the aircraft, but I believe it can be achieved the same way as how wing flutters and contrails on the wing tips are modeled in-game across all aircraft.
 These are dependent on aircraft as well.